Great Careers Network Career,Career Management,Career Transition 19 Tips to Win Your Salary Negotiation

 What is genuinely ideal is when a company lists the salary in the job posting.
 You would not apply to the position in the first place if the salary did not appeal to you.
 Sadly, most companies lack this transparency.

 Do your homework to know the salary bands in your locale for your job title – review salary websites like Salary.com, Payscale.com, and Glassdoor.com.
-However, there are so many more industry-specific sites, and you can get a comprehensive list and many other benefits by being a member of the Great Careers Groups & BENG.
+However, there are so many more industry-specific sites, and you can get a comprehensive list and many other benefits by being a member of the Great Careers Network & BENG.

 Practice, practice, practice to feel confident in what you will say and how.
 In other words, have a strategy to negotiate the salary before negotiating other compensation benefits.
 Did you read last week’s article on Do you know what benefits you can negotiate as part of your compensation?